fuhcm/fptu-app/README.md

 ## Environment

-Assuming you have a working NodeJS environment and Yarn installed.
+Assuming you have a working NodeJS environment.

 ## Installation

 Fetch all dependencies of `npm`:

 ```
-$ yarn
+$ npm ci
 ```

 Generate & modify environment configuration file, make sure `NODE_ENV` is `development` or `production`.